ETC-A/etca-spec/extensions/double-word-operations/README.md

 # Memory Address Space Changes and Consistency

-- The address range 0x0000 to 0x7FFF when this extension is disabled must still be contiguous when this extension is enabled
-- The address range 0x8000 to 0xFFFF when this extension is disabled must still be contiguous when this extension is enabled
+When this extension is enabled, the PC should be sign extended from 16 bits to 32 bits to preserve the intended address space mappings